pandosme/DetectX/README.md

 ![image3](https://raw.githubusercontent.com/pandosme/DetectX/PPE/pictures/PPE-protection.jpg)

 # Pre-requsite
 - Axis Camera based on ARTPEC-8.
-A special firmware for ARTPEC-7 having a TPU can be requested.
+It is possible to build firmware for products having ARTPEC-7 and a TPU (e.g. P3255-LVE).

 # User interface
 The user interface is designed to validate detection and apply various filters.